zapleaf/CleanArchitecture/README.md

 ## Overview
 The project currently has an API as the presentation layer.
-The solution currently has an API, Applicaito, Domain, and Infrastructure.
+The solution currently has an API, Application, Domain, and Infrastructure project layer.